-We intend to use the net proceeds received by us from this offering (i) to pay approximately \$4.9 million of accumulated and unpaid dividends on our Series B Preferred Stock, (ii) to invest in implant and instrument sets for consignment to our customers, (iii) to fund research and development activities, (iv) to expand our sales and marketing programs and (v) for working capital and general corporate purposes.
+We intend to use the net proceeds received by us from this offering (i) to pay approximately \$3.4 million of accumulated and unpaid dividends on our Series B Preferred Stock, (ii) to repay the approximately \$2.0 million outstanding under our revolving credit facility with Squadron, (iii) to invest in implant and instrument sets for consignment to our customers, (iv) to fund research and development activities, (v) to expand our sales and marketing programs and (vi) for working capital and general corporate purposes.
 We may also use a portion of the net proceeds to acquire or invest in complementary products, technologies or businesses, but we currently have no agreements or commitments to do so.
 See "Use of Proceeds."